About XLRP and Choroideremia

 Our ophthalmology product candidates utilize our proprietary intravitreal vector, R100.

-We also have two wholly owned preclinical product candidates.
-We are developing 4D-150 for the treatment of wet AMD and diabetic retinopathy and 4D-135 for the treatment of adRP.
+We are also developing 4D-150 for the treatment of wet AMD and diabetic retinopathy and 4D-135 for the treatment of adRP.